chat-DSCI560-fa25/chat-DSCI560-fa25/Lab 9/OpenAPI_Methods/README.md

 - Notes:
 	- The script detects Azure configuration and uses Azure-compatible calls for embeddings and chat when `AZURE_OPENAI_ENDPOINT` and deployment names are provided.

----

-## Behavior and assignment mapping

-- Create vector datastore: implemented in `create_or_load_vectorstore(...)` which uses `OpenAIEmbeddings` and `FAISS.from_texts(...)`.
-- Create conversation chain: implemented in `create_qa_chain(...)` using `ConversationalRetrievalChain.from_llm(...)` + `ConversationBufferMemory` when LangChain is installed; fallback available.
-- Driver: `main()` performs extraction -> chunking -> vectorstore -> chain -> REPL.
-The loop exits on `exit` or `quit`.

-If your API requests were unlimited (sufficient quota and no rate limits), the script will complete the full pipeline end-to-end.

----

-## Troubleshooting

-- 429 / insufficient_quota from OpenAI: your account exhausted the free tier.
-Use `--sample N` to test with fewer chunks, or run locally with `sentence-transformers`.
-- HF 403 Forbidden: your HF token may not have Inference access for the requested model.
-Create a new HF token with the correct scopes.
-- FAISS import errors: ensure `faiss-cpu` is installed for your platform.

----

-## Suggested next steps (optional)

-- Add a `--force-local` flag to use `sentence-transformers` locally.
-- Add persistent conversation history (file/DB) if you want conversation state across runs.
-- Add a small `requirements.txt` for reproducible installs.

----

-If you want, I can produce a minimal submission-ready `data_collection_openai_api_minimal.py` with all non-OpenAI code removed.